mven/velocity-conference-2015-notes/velocity-conference-2015-notes.md

 - no finish line, no end game, quickly evolving
 - pay attention to what you're really trying to achieve and keep eyes on the outcomes

 #### Jessica DeVita & Jennelle Crothers - Microsoft
 @jkc137
 @ubergeekgirl

 Sponsored keynote just talking about how Microsoft is evolving -- not much content

+#### Jason Ding - Salesforce - Sr. Performance Engineer
+@jding

+Scalable Prevention

+Customers of different sizes - how to address scaling
+- scope, plan, test, optimize (iterative)

+Expose lots of limitations with the iterative process
+- Feedback is super valuable
+- metrics of a/b testing of new features/changes also good to know

+Scaling issues can be found through testing
+- Simulations are key to find potential scaling problems

 ## DAY 2